Joel213141/WineWise-Predictive-Modeling-of-Wine-Quality/README.md

 This project analyzes the quality of red wine based on several physicochemical properties.
 Using the `RedWine.txt` dataset, various transformations are applied to the data, and different models are built to predict wine quality.
 The analysis primarily uses R scripts, focusing on methods like Weighted Arithmetic Mean (WAM), Quasi Arithmetic Mean (QAM), and Ordered Weighted Average (OWA).

-## Project Structure

-- **data/**: Contains the original dataset and transformed data.
-- **models/**: Stores the output files for different models with their respective weights and statistics.
-- **scripts/**: R scripts used for data transformation, model fitting, and prediction.
-- **notebooks/**: (Optional) Jupyter notebook for exploratory data analysis.
-- **README.md**: Detailed instructions and overview of the project.
-- **requirements.txt**: Required R packages for running the scripts.

 ## Data Preparation

 The initial dataset `RedWine.txt` contains physicochemical properties of red wine.
 The data preparation includes: